evanch98/evanch98/README.md

 - 👋 Hi, I’m Kyaw Thu aka Evan.
-- 👀 I’m interested in Data Science.
+- 👀 I’m interested in Data Science and Software Engineering.
 - 🌱 I’m currently studying Computer Science at the University of the People.
-- 📫 How to reach me evanch98@gmail.com
+- 📫 How to reach me kyawthuch98@gmail.com

 <!---
 evanch98/evanch98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.